The governability of the State

 3 min

-The minority partner of the Spanish government received with "disappointment" Rodríguez's appearance in Congress last week, in which she announced a free hotline, 047, for housing inquiries.
-"You can't come to the plenary session and propose hotlines," said Martínez Barbero, almost ironically.
-From the Commons, Representative Gerardo Pisarello has warned that Rodríguez's time is "running out" and that the public is "running out of patience."
+The minority partner of the Spanish government received with "disappointment" Rodríguez's appearance last week in Congress, in which she announced a toll-free number, 047, for housing inquiries.
+"You can't come to the plenary session and propose telephone lines of hope," said Martínez Barbero, almost ironically.
+From the Commons, MP Gerardo Pisarello has warned that Rodríguez's time is "running out" and that the public is "running out of patience."
+Sources close to Yolanda Díaz, the Spanish government's second vice president, have declined to support his call for resignation, stating that it is a matter for the parliamentary group.

 What does Sumar propose?